 15 thinking styles that lead to massive anxiety 2/15: Polarized thinking

 In this series of blogs we are going to explore 15 types of distorted thinking.
-The topic for this second blog is “Polarized thinking”.
+After our last topic of Filtering, the topic for this second blog is “Polarized thinking”.

 Thoughts hold the key to many types of anxiety and emotions!
 It is how we think about things that defines them as problems or not.